 Do I pay stamp duty to transfer my property on a divorce or separation?

-The transfer of a house or flat between husband and wife or civil partners is exempt from stamp duty (SDLT) on a divorce or separation if the transfer is made under a court order or under an agreement between the couple in connection with the dissolution of their marriage or a separation order.
+The transfer of a house or flat between husband and wife or civil partners is exempt from SDLT on divorce or separation if the transfer is made under a court order or under an agreement between the couple in connection with the dissolution of their marriage or separation order.

 Stamp duty on transfers between married couples